-Piñera proposed social reform including raising the income tax for the wealthy, boosting pensions and introducing a minimum guaranteed monthly income of 350,000 pesos, around 480 dollars.
+Piñera proposed social reform including raising the income tax for the wealthy, boosting pensions, and introducing a minimum guaranteed monthly income of 350,000 pesos, around $480.

-But protestors say that’s not enough, and are calling for Piñera to resign.
+But protestors say that’s not enough, and they're calling for Piñera to resign.

 Video edited by Jessica Opon.